ruby2js/ruby2js/docs/src/_examples/stimulus/content-loader.md

 # Commentary

 First, lets get a few small things out of the way.
 There are two instances of `if` as a statement modifier in this example.
-There also is now an instance variable (`@refreshTimer`).
+There also is an instance variable (`@refreshTimer`).
 Both of these work just as you would expect.

 Next, there is the `self.values` statement at the top of the class again, but this time only one of the two values is present.
 As the `url` is a `String` there is no need to add it.
-In general, the Ruby2JS Stimulus filter will only add to but never replace the definitions you provide.
+In general, the Ruby2JS Stimulus filter will only add to -- but never replace -- the definitions you provide.

 More interestingly, there are two methods where Ruby blocks are used.
 In both cases, the blocks are converted to anonymous JavaScript functions.
 Within the `load` action, `then` functions are passed callbacks in the form of blocks.
 In the `startRefresh` action, the `setInterval` function is passed a callback.
-Since the `setInterval` function is a known function, the `functions` filter knows to insert the block as the first argument.
+Since the `setInterval` function is a known function, the `functions` filter knows to insert the block as the first argument rather than the last.

 This is just one way these two actions can be defined.
 Let's explore two alternatives.

 # Define an Async action

-Since `fetch` returns a `Promise`, in JavaScript you can use `async` and `await` to make your code cleaner.
+In JavaScript you can use `async` and `await` to code that deals with `Promise`s cleaner.
 You can do the same with Ruby2JS.
 Replace the `load` action above with the following:

 ```ruby
   async def load()